Multi-messengers from the radioactive decay of $r$-process nuclei: Methodology

 To calculate this emission spectra from $r$-process nucleosynthesis, we shall combine the results from detailed spectra calculations for the $\beta$-decay of individual nuclei with a reaction network which quantifies the number of $\beta$-decays that occur for each nucleus.
 We therefore factorize the emission spectra as follows:

-where $S^{(i)}_{^A_ZX}(E)$ is the spectral emission for species (i) of the nucleus ${^A_ZX}$ per unit decay as a function of energy (number per unit energy per decay), and $F^{(i)}_{^A_ZX}(t)$ is the reaction flow for species (i) as a function of time (decays per second per unit mass), and the sum is over every nucleus which decays in the network.
-We note the importance of the use of reaction flow to characterize the number of decays per unit mass--while this quantity is in principle just the abundance of the species as a function of time multiplied by its decay rate, in practice, there are many species where the abundance is small but the derivative of the abundance with respect to time is large.
-Thus, the reported abundance of the species from a reaction network is zero, but the overall reaction flow and spectral contribution is significant.
+where $S^{(i)}_{^A_ZX}(E)$ is the spectral emission for species (i) of the nucleus ${^A_ZX}$ per unit decay as a function of energy (number per unit energy per decay), and $F_{^A_ZX}(t)$ is the reaction flow for the nucleus $^A_ZX$ as a function of time (decays per second per unit mass), and the sum is over every nucleus which decays in the network.
+We note the importance of the use of reaction flow to characterize the number of decays per unit mass\textemdash while this quantity is in principle just the abundance of the species as a function of time multiplied by its decay rate, in practice, there are many species where the abundance is small but the overall reaction flow and spectral contribution are significant.
 For a prime example of this, we highlight Tl-208, with a half-life of 3 minutes.
 It is fed through a long decay chain by Ra-228, with a half-life of 5.75 years, which produces significant spectral contributions even though it is never of significant abundance at such timescales (see \cite{Vassh2024} for more details).

 We summarize our methodology for the calculation of each of these two quantities below.